 What Are Steel Tolerances?

-Steel tolerances refer to the permissible deviation in dimensions such as thickness, width, straightness, and weight from nominal values.
-These tolerances are defined by international standards and ensure consistency, safety, and interchangeability across steel products.
+Steel tolerances refer to the permissible variation in dimensions such as thickness, width, length, straightness, and weight from nominal values.
+These limits are defined by international standards (such as EN and ASTM) to ensure consistency, safety, and interchangeability across steel products.

 Why Steel Tolerances Matter in Construction and Fabrication